 There are a couple of precautions when making your own perfume oils, especially when working with plant-derived essences which can be very powerful.
 According to the International Fragrance Association (IFRA), essential oils can be sensitizing or irritating if used incorrectly, so it’s important to stick to the ratios provided in the below recipe.
 Plus, some citrus essences like lime oil cause photosensitivity, so always research your ingredients.
 Just because an ingredient is natural doesn’t mean it’s harmless.

 You should also understand the basic composition of a scent.
 Perfume oils are made up of head, heart, and base notes.
-Jeff Smith, perfumer and founder of the small-batch perfume oil company Petite Histoire explains, “Head notes are the first notes that you smell.
+Smith explains, “Head notes are the first notes that you smell.
 Although there are no hard-set rules, these can be dominant for about 15 minutes.
 Heart notes are what carry the perfume the most, and these are most obvious for roughly 15 to 45 minutes.
 Base notes are the most durable of the notes and give your scent longevity.
 Without base notes, your scent can fade.
 Base notes can last for hours.”

 Citrus scent: Bergamot, lemon, and grapefruit are some citrus fragrances that are especially on-trend this season.
 These are strong, crisp, and revitalizing.